mmorenoverdu/neuroconf-tracker/README.md

 # Neuro-Conference Tracker
-Page to track conferences in neuroscience, neurorehabilitation and neuromodulation.
+Page to track conferences in motor neuroscience, neurorehabilitation and neuromodulation.